Would you like to have a more sustainable wardrobe? We’ve got a few simple tips to make it so!

 1. Buy Less Crap

-This is clearly the most obvious tip, but one that many ignore – at our peril.
+This is clearly the most obvious tip for a more sustainable wardrobe.
+But it’s one that many ignore – at our peril.
 The apparel industry accounts for 10% of global carbon emissions, and fast fashion garments which are worn less than 5 times and kept for 35 days produce over 400% more carbon emissions per item per year than garments worn 50 times and kept for a full year, according to this article by Forbes.
 So in short, the less stuff you buy and the more often you wear it, the better it is for the planet.

 It should go without saying, but it’s pretty shocking how many people still throw unwanted, yet totally wearable, clothes in the rubbish.
 Y Waste, an art installation by Redress Asia, pointed out the horrifying amount of clothing waste that gets dumped in Hong Kong: 360kg of discarded clothing.
 But guess what?
 That’s not per day, or per hour even – that amount gets thrown away on this little island every two minutes!
 Imagine how bad the situation in America must be!